A municipal security trade or transaction is a sale of a bond by one party to another.

 the remaining period until maturity or earlier redemption.

-Trade Amount – shows the principal
+Trade Amount – shows the

-is replaced by the exact dollar amount.
+replaced by the exact dollar amount.

-Trade Type – shows whether a
+Trade Type – shows whether

-another broker-dealer or bank.
+or bank and another broker-dealer or bank.

 Special Condition Indicator

 – shows whether any special conditions apply to the trade.
-Most trades do not have
+Most trades do not

-a special condition indicator.
+have a special condition indicator.
 The categories of special conditions are as follows: